Bing Carburetors that pee gasoline onto your boot; or,

 7. Check float bowl on level workbench surface.
 Yes, it will rest on that round bottom area of the float-bowl.
 Approximately 2/3 to 3/4 of bowl should have fuel in it.
 If there is more than that, then your float or its adjustment, and/or needle, is no good.

-I do recommend you remove the float and test it:
+I do recommend you remove the one-piece float and test it:

 With the bowl off, remove the float bowl pin.
 The pin is knurled only at one end & is to be removed only outwards from that knurled end.
 Be cautious & careful, you do not want to bust either of the two pin posts (bosses).
 Use a tiny drift or make such a tool from a nail….you want a flat end & tiny diameter to fit the floatpin at its non-knurled end.
 Tap Tap Tap, Tap; gently.
 If you break the pin boss, prepare to empty your wallet or part of your bank account.